 Offices operate 8:00 a.m. -5:00 p.m.
-Monday through Friday except on official University holidays.
+Monday through Thursday, and 8:00 a.m. -4:30 p.m. on Friday except on official university holidays.
 However, these hours may be varied to meet special departmental or campus needs.
 It is intended that the workday be eight (8) hours; thus, supervisors should arrange the work schedule to allow for lunch hours and extended operational needs.

-When an employee is asked by the University to work other than the normal work day, time off equivalent to the overtime worked will be granted within the same work week.
+When an employee is asked by the university to work other than the normal work day, time off equivalent to the overtime worked will be granted within the same work week.
 Such time off will be arranged by the employee's supervisor.